-Deliverables and Payment Process: The vendor submits an ACCES-VR Community Work Experience Wage Reimbursement report to ACCES-VR with supporting documentation (including a paystub) verifying the vendor has placed the ACCES-VR customer on their payroll within thirty (30) business days of completion of the service.
+Deliverables and Payment Process: The vendor submits an ACCES-VR Community Work Experience Wage Reimbursement report to ACCES-VR and payroll verification of the period being billed, within thirty (30) business days of completion of the service.
 The vendor's payment will be processed following approval of the report and supporting documentation by ACCES-VR.